How might we make user research more efficient at ecobee?

 Discovery & Frame

 I spent the first month conducting user interviews to understand the needs, pain points, and challenges of the current research workflow.
-I spoke with 15 stakeholders, including various user researchers, UX designers, product managers, lab managers, content strategists, and VP product in the product team.
+I spoke with 15 stakeholders, including various user researchers, UX designers, product managers, lab managers, content strategists, and VP product in the team.
 Moreover, I also sat in some of the research meetings and followed through research initiatives to closely observe their research workflow and experience from different stakeholders and product lines.

 After gathering data, I organized the notes as individual jobs-to-be-done statements for each research phase.
-I also also identified which stakeholder was involved in each phase along with corresponding pain points, opportunities, and context of the action.
-Based on the list of jobs-to-be-done statements, I then created a journey map that reflected the emotional ups and downs during the research workflow for the various stakeholders.
+I had also identified which stakeholder was involved in each phase along with corresponding pain points, opportunities, and context of the action.
+Based on the list of jobs-to-be-done statements, I then created a journey map that reflected the emotional ups and downs during the research workflow for various stakeholders.

 This framework of organizing research data was very helpful because the jobs-to-be-done method allowed me to define different tasks each stakeholder needed to perform, while combining these jobs-to-be-done statements in a journey map allowed me to see an overview of the task flow for various roles within the product team.
 It became easier to identify which task or stakeholder required specific research support in the overall workflow, and it also revealed cross-functional relationships within the research process.

-Reframe the problem space
+Reframe the Problem Space

 As a result, we validated the need for a research database for product team and we have also identified two key insights that encompass the overarching theme of our data, which helped us reframe the initially abstract problem space and specify unmet needs of the product team.